latchset/luksmeta/luksmeta.8.md

 ## EXAMPLES

-Destroy all data (including LUKSMeta data) in the LUKSv1 header gap and initalize the gap for LUKSMeta storage:
+Destroy all data (including LUKSMeta data) in the LUKSv1 header gap and initialize the gap for LUKSMeta storage:

     $ luksmeta init -n -f -d /dev/sdz